 What You Need For Great Ocean Road Day Tours

 On a 1-Day Great Ocean Road Tour you will want to make sure you are prepared!
 Don’t forget to bring the following items with you on you 12 Apostles day tour.

 While there isn’t a lot of walking required on a 12 Apostles Great Ocean Road Tour, there is enough that you will want to be wearing comfortable travel shoes – especially if you want to scamper out to the viewpoints, like we did.
 My slip-on Skechers were perfect for the Ocean Road tour; Kris wore his Merrell trail shoes.

 Hopefully the weather on your Melbourne 12 Apostles Tour is sunny and bright!
 If it is, remember to bring your sunglasses and some sunscreen.
 However, as weather can change quickly on the coast, we also recommend bringing a packable raincoat and travel umbrella (which can also double as a sun shade!).

 If you are anything like us, you will be snapping tons of photos during your Great Ocean Road Day Tour.
 While mobile phone cameras are okay for some travel pics, we recommend using an actual camera with a zoom lens on your day trip to Great Ocean Road to capture the beauty of the rock formations.

 On our 12 Apostles Australia tour, we used a DSLR Canon Rebel with an everyday 18-135mm lens.
 Not only does the camera take quality photos, but it is easy to use for beginners.
 Plus, the camera comes in a bundle with heaps of great accessories also making it a great budget camera option.

 We think travel insurance is essential on every trip.
 When you purchase trip insurance, make sure it covers more than just your flight – you will want it to cover your trip to Great Ocean Road, too.
-World Nomads offers full trip insurance that protects your entire trip.
+World Nomads offers full trip insurance that protects your entire trip to Australia.

 More Melbourne, Australia Travel Tips